WmHenry/ph_site/content/machinelearning.md

 ### 1. Predicting your customer’s behaviors, tendencies, and churn potential with machine learning.

-### 2. We create interactive dashboards and interactive web-based reports that provides your team with immediate insights
+### 2. We create interactive dashboards and interactive reports that provides your team with immediate insights

 ***